-Gross Schechter Day School's Middle School program stresses critical thinking and creativity, curiosity and perseverance, and global awareness and personal responsibility.
+Gross Schechter Day School’s Middle School program stresses critical thinking and creativity, curiosity and perseverance, and global awareness and personal responsibility in a comprehensive education outstanding in both general and Judaic subjects.
 Students are given greater independence than in earlier grades and encouraged to set and reach individual goals.
 Teachers work closely with our students to assist them in reaching their highest potentials.

 Technology is woven into every subject from Bible to Science, with students using MacBook Pros and Smart Boards on a daily basis.
 Our high standards and rigorous dual curriculum – general and Judaic studies – cultivate problem solving strategies and out-of-the-box thinking.